 Chapter 5, The Existing System Capital Improvement Projects Identification.
 This chapter provides a review of the CIP projects identified in the 1994 Master Plan.
 Eight of the 13 projects identified have been completed or are no longer needed.
-Five projects from the previous plan are recommended for the CIP.
+Five projects from the previous plan are recommended in the updated CIP.
 One additional project is recommended; the Johnson Creek siphon replacement.
 In addition, the status of the Kellogg Creek Wastewater Treatment Plant is reviewed with a recommendation to fund efforts to guide its future disposition.

-The recommendations are summarized below:
+CIP recommendations are summarized below:

-- Initiate a detailed flow monitoring program. - Conduct CCTV inspections of all basins. - Jefferson Street to Kellogg WWTP, replace existing sewer with 30 inch line or construct a 21 inch parallel sewer line. - Johnson Creek siphon replacement or consideration of a bypass. - A systematic replacement of existing main, focusing on clay and concrete. - Deposition of the Kellogg Creek WWTP.
+- Initiate a detailed flow monitoring program. - Conduct CCTV inspections of all basins. - Replace existing sewer from the boat ramp to the Kellogg WWTP with 30 inch line or construct a 21 inch parallel sewer line. - Replace the Johnson Creek siphon or consider a bypass.